AdobeDocs/campaign-classic.pt-BR/help/configuration/using/examples-of-schemas-edition.md

 >[!NOTE]
 >
->A definição do link entre a tabela de recipients e a tabela de extensão deve ser preenchida no schema que contém a chave estrangeira.
+>A definição do link entre a tabela do recipient e a tabela de extensão deve ser preenchida a partir do schema que contém a chave estrangeira.

 O script SQL para criar a tabela de extensão é o seguinte: